geoadmin/doc-tech/docs/stac-api/migrate09-10.md

 :::

 Along with the changes at the API level, `v1` comes with a new authentication mechanism.
-These changesare described in detail [here](./authentication).
+These changes are described in detail [here](./authentication).

 ## Breaking changes